Reversible addition−fragmentation chain-transfer polymerization: Further mechanistic considerations

 In terms of mechanism, an ideal RAFT polymerization has several features.
 The pre-equilibrium and re-initiation steps are completed very early in the polymerization meaning that the major product of the reaction (the RAFT polymer chains, RAFT-Pn), all start growing at approximately the same time.
 The forward and reverse reactions of the main RAFT equilibrium are fast, favoring equal growth opportunities amongst the chains.
 The total number of radicals delivered to the system by the initiator during the course of the polymerization is low compared to the number of RAFT agent molecules, meaning that the R group initiated polymer chains from the re-initiation step form the majority of the chains in the system, rather than initiator fragment bearing chains formed in the Initiation step.
 This is important because initiator decomposes continuously during the polymerization, not just at the start, and polymer chains arising from initiator decomposition cannot, therefore, have a narrow length distribution.
 These mechanistic features lead to an average chain length that increases linearly with the conversion of monomer into polymer.

 In contrast to other controlled radical polymerizations (for example ATRP), a RAFT polymerization does not achieve controlled evolution of molecular weight and low polydispersity by reducing bi-radical termination events (although in some systems, these events may indeed be reduced somewhat, as outlined above), but rather, by ensuring that most polymer chains start growing at approximately the same time and experience equal growth during polymerization.

+Role of Z and R groups on RAFT agent

+Guidelines for Z and R groups depend on their functions and which types monomers are required to be polymerized.